 Reaching for the stars

 The project achieved LEED Core & Shell v4 Platinum certification from the United States Green Building Council as well as Austin Energy Green Building (AEGB) commercial 4-Star rating and is currently targeting Fitwel 1 star rating.
 A holistic approach to water management has been employed with water capture and reuse to reduce demand for potable water and retaining most stormwater onsite.
 For more details, click here.

 Preserving Yesterday for Today's Use

-The Claudia Taylor Johnson Hall, originally constructed in 1914 as the 7th US post office in Austin, will be carefully engaged by the office building and on-site urban park to help preserve Austin’s rich history.
+The Claudia Taylor Johnson Hall, originally constructed in 1914 as the 7th US post office in Austin, is carefully engaged by the office building and on-site urban park to help preserve Austin’s rich history.
 The scale of the hall humanizes the adjacent plaza.